team-arnold/nosh/README.md

 ### Installation on a project already vagrantified

-* Get a drush alias to enable drush access from your local environment
+* Get a drush alias to enable drush access from your local environment by running the script  site-alias.sh found in the nosh repo and add sitenumber as first argument and sitenumber again but with a dot as second argument.
+Example:

+                ./site_alias.sh 257 25.7

 * run the script nosh_key_setup.sh found in this repo to download the ssh-key for vagrant
 * **ALERT: By whatnot reason this key fails on my computer, I just “vagrant ssh” and add one of my pubkeys to authorized_keys and everything works dandy fine!**
-* run the script  site-alias.sh and add sitenumber as first argument and sitenumber again but with a dot as second argument.
-Example:

-                ./site_alias.sh 257 25.7

-* You use the alias by simply adding “@xxx” after drush. ex;

-                drush @257 cc all

 * Create a directory for your projects and Clone that shit!
 * Type: